nbadran/Big-Data-Mining-Rome-Public-Transport/README.md

-# Data-Mining - Rome Public Transport
+# Data Mining - Rome Public Transport
 A comprehensive analysis of urban mobility patterns using GPS location data from public transport vehicles, specifically focusing on taxis in the metropolitan city of Rome, Italy.
 The aim was to extract valuable insights to identify and address issues within the urban road network.
 Worked on a big dataset.

 # Preface